Ramsey problems for Berge hypergraphs: Preliminaries

 We will also use the following simple generalization.

 \begin{lemma} Assume that $F$ has the property that any set of $r$ vertices spans at most $t$ edges of $F$.
-Let $\cH$ be a Berge-$F$-free $r$-graph, and let $G$ be the graph spanned by the 2-edges that are contained in at least $t$ hyperedges.
-Then $G$ is $F$-free.
+Let $\cH$ be an $r$-graph, and let $G$ be the graph formed by the 2-edges that are contained in at least $t$ hyperedges of $\cH$.
+Then if $G$ contains a copy of $F$, then $\cH$ contains a copy of Berge-$F$.

 \end{lemma}